How do the Medicaid rules differ for single individuals and married couples?

 For a single individual, the total of all “countable assets” must be $2,000 or less.
-This means that all bank accounts, financial accounts, stocks, bonds, mutual funds, 401(k)s, IRAs, and the cash value of life insurance can total no more than $2,000.
-(Some assets, such as a house, may be temporarily exempt and thus not “countable.”)
-Keep in mind that there is more than one way to reach this meager asset level.
+This means that bank accounts, financial accounts, stocks, bonds, mutual funds, and the cash value of life insurance can total no more than $2,000.
+Some assets, such as a house, may be temporarily exempt and thus not “countable.”
+In some cases, retirement accounts (such as IRAs and 401(k)s) may now be treated as a stream of income instead of an asset.
+Keep in mind that there is more than one way to reduce assets to the $2,000 level.
 Our Medicaid plans preserve some of those assets outside of the individual’s ownership.
 Once on Medicaid, individuals must also pay over all of their income to the nursing home as their share of costs (except for a $50 monthly allowance).

 The five-year rule is one of the major rules of nursing home Medicaid, but it is often misunderstood.
 Since Medicaid benefits are asset-dependent, this rule is intended to prevent an individual from giving away all of their assets and then immediately qualifying for Medicaid.

 The five-year rule (also known as the five-year lookback period) works like this: at the time that you apply for Medicaid, they will ask whether you have gifted any assets in the last 60 months (or 5 years).

 If the answer is yes, and there is not a good reason for the gift (which there seldom is under the Medicaid rules), you will be awarded benefits, but penalized for the gift, assuming the application is good in all other respects.
 The penalty is a period of time in which Medicaid will not pay the nursing home bill, specifically one month for each $7,453 gifted.
 Gifts given more than five years prior to the Medicaid application are not penalized.